top of page

 • 5 min read

-I sure didn't.
+As an ambitious screenwriter/producer, I know I sure didn't.
 Not until these last couple years.

-The honest truth is that for the majority of my adult life (more than 30 years) I was positively relentless in my quest to bring all my creative dreams and visions to fruition and "make it big", and my own personal peace was of no real importance to me.
+The honest truth is that for the majority of my adult life (more than 30 years) I was positively relentless in my quest to bring all my creative dreams and visions to fruition and "make it big".
+And my own personal peace was of no real importance to me.

 I took endless risks and accepted zero excuses from myself.
 If there was an area of weakness or a block, I just pushed myself harder and would take a class, get a certain kind of on-the-job training, hire a coach, or whatever it took to power my way through it.